wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 Too high CFG on low steps can cause "burns" and flashes.

+`Resize Image v2` once reported that a 150 frame 480x832 video was taking slightly bellow 0.7Gb.

 ## RoPE

 When using going beyond trained model resolution with a wrapper workflow can try using `WanVideo RoPE Function`.